AIHACONNECT | Education Session Moderator Guidelines

 Education Session Moderator Guidelines

-Thank you for volunteering to serve as Moderator at AIHA Connect 2024.
+Thank you for volunteering to serve as Moderator at AIHA Connect 2026.
 Moderating is a great opportunity to serve in a leadership role, develop relationships with fellow colleagues, and contribute to the overall success of the conference.
 Moderator Guidelines are detailed below.
-For questions about moderator responsibilities, contact Diana Kane, 703-846-0753.
+For questions about moderator responsibilities, contact Diana Kane at 703-846-0753.

 Speaker Ready Room